nextflow-io/nextflow/docs/cli.md

 ### kuberun

-Deploy Nextflow into a Kubernetes cluster (experimental)
+Launch a Nextflow pipeline on a Kubernetes cluster.

 **Usage**